Themezly/Documentation/pages/framework/page-builder/page-builder-templates.md

 </a>
 </div>

-To make things easier for you we have included  __predefined page builder templates__  that populate the page builder with redy to go shortocdes.
+To make things easier for you we have included  __predefined page builder templates__  that populate the page builder with ready to go shortocdes.
 These are self explanatory and in order to use them simply click on desired item and preview your page.

 </div>